jevinthaiparampil/nurikabe-asp/README.md

 - `nurikabe_01.lp` — derived from [Honu08/Nurikabe](https://github.com/Honu08/Nurikabe) (Texas Tech, Omar Rodriguez Santiago / Dr. Richard Watson).
 - `nurikabe_02.lp` — same logic as `nurikabe_01.lp` but fake inefficiencies introduced.
 For example:
   - adds a redundant `pair/4` predicate which enumerates more combinations
-  - remoeved explicit check done for overlapping clue cells in same region.
+  - removed explicit check done for overlapping clue cells in same region.
 This is then passively caught when checking that clue number matches the island size.

 ## Instances